-- To create your first API Access token, simply click create new token.
+- To create your first API access token, click Create New Token.

-- Give the token a name and click Create.
+- Give the token a name, then click Create.
 The generated token includes the email address of the person who created it and the creation date.
 The token is revokable by clicking the delete icon.